Share your love

 Step 2 – Are Drivers Automatically Installed in Linux?

 When you connect a device to your Linux system, a device file will be created in the /dev directory.
 Most of the driver modules are available in your system.
-But for some of them, you need to install driver modules manually in your Linux distro.
+But for some of them, you need to Manually Install Driver Module in Linux.

 Step 3 – How To Install Missing Driver Module in Linux?

-Before you start to install a driver, you need to be sure whether the driver is already available on your system or not.
+Before you start to Manually Install Driver Module in Linux, you need to be sure whether the driver is already available on your system or not.
 To do this, you can use the following Linux commands:

 # lscpci | grep driver-name